qingya012/rbt-scheduler/README.md

 A **weekly event scheduler core** implemented in **C++**, built around a **Red-Black Tree with interval augmentation**.

 This project focuses on the **core scheduling logic**—event ordering, conflict detection, rescheduling, and time-slot queries—while intentionally staying independent of any UI or calendar platform.

 The scheduler is designed as a reusable engine that could later be wrapped by a CLI, UI, or calendar plugin, without modifying its core logic.

-## Motivation

-Many scheduler or calendar implementations rely on linear data structures, which makes conflict detection and scheduling queries inefficient and hard to scale conceptually.

-This project explores how a **balanced tree–based interval scheduler** can be used to manage weekly events with:
-- predictable worst-case performance
-- explicit conflict awareness
-- clean separation between core logic and external interfaces

-Rather than building a full calendar product, this project treats scheduling as a **data-structure and systems design problem**.